JasonLiu1229/University-Vault/DS/Session/Session 4.md

 **SOAP messages may target nodes in specific roles**
 - For example, to allow for load balancing
 ## SOAP Extensibility Model
-SOAP Extensibility Model Suppose you want to add credentials to a SOAP message: two options Option
+SOAP Extensibility Model, suppose you want to add credentials to a SOAP message: two options
 1. Add it in the SOAP body
 	- Credentials need to be encoded in every parameter
 2. Use the optional SOAP header